-All the great flavors of a caprese salad with seared chicken breasts in this easy one-pan dinner!
+Caprese Chicken with Pesto is all the great flavors of a caprese salad with seared chicken breasts in an easy one-pan dinner!
 Serve it over zucchini noodles, pasta, quinoa or rice.
+This tasty dish is both gluten-free and keto.

 Is summer really almost over?
 We’re still having plenty of afternoons that call for splash parks and swimsuits but the occasional mornings have a hint of chill in the air.